Last updated on Mar 25, 2026

 Sonia had spent years optimizing picklists, validation rules, and field structures trying to solve data hygiene.
 None of it worked without creating friction for the sales team.
 When she connected Von to her revenue data sources, both structured and unstructured, the problem resolved itself.
 Von pulls context directly from where the interactions happen, not from fields that may or may not be current.

-Her summary: "I finally fixed data hygiene by doing nothing.
+As Sonia put it, "I finally fixed data hygiene by doing nothing.
 I just plugged in a system that's connected to my actual source of truth."

 Forecast Calls That Focus on What Matters